-- 68. For each of the 3 cases included in your portfolio of police station advice experience, you need to set out the following: - a concise description of the case, its progression and the outcome; - the way in which instructions to assist the client were received; - the context in which advice, assistance or representation was provided by telephone, at police station or otherwise; - legal issues arising in the course of advising, assisting or representing the client; - procedural issues arising in the course of advising, assisting or representing the client, including issues arising under the PACE Codes of Practice; - ethical or conduct issues arising in the course of advising, assisting or representing the client; - actions taken after providing advice, assistance or representation; - the effectiveness of the advice or assistance to the client, or representations made on the client's behalf; - any training or development needs identified, arising from the case. - 69.
-Police station work described may be in relation to the litigation cases described in your portfolio but need not be. - 70.
+- 65. For each of the 3 cases included in your portfolio of police station advice experience, you need to set out the following: - a concise description of the case, its progression and the outcome; - the way in which instructions to assist the client were received; - the context in which advice, assistance or representation was provided by telephone, at police station or otherwise; - legal issues arising in the course of advising, assisting or representing the client; - procedural issues arising in the course of advising, assisting or representing the client, including issues arising under the PACE Codes of Practice; - ethical or conduct issues arising in the course of advising, assisting or representing the client; - actions taken after providing advice, assistance or representation; - the effectiveness of the advice or assistance to the client, or representations made on the client's behalf: - any training or development needs identified, arising from the case. - 66.
+Police station work described may be in relation to the litigation cases described in your portfolio but need not be. - 67.
 You may include descriptions of advocacy you have undertaken or observed in place of cases in which you have provided police station advice.
-No more than 2 of the 3 cases may relate to observed advocacy, the remaining case or cases must relate to police station attendance or advocacy undertaken in criminal proceedings. - 71.
-An optional template for your use is contained within the Guidance on completing the form which can be found here.
+No more than 2 of the 3 cases may relate to observed advocacy, the remaining case or cases must relate to police station attendance or advocacy undertaken in criminal proceedings.